jakubvanko/personal-website/README.md

 ## Deployment

-The project was deployed on a DigitalOcean droplet where it is being managed by Nginx.
+The project is to be deployed on Vercel.

-The deployment of frontend can be done simply using a node.js script ("npm run deploy").
-The backend is similarly deployed using a node.js script, but newly included node modules must be installed separately on the server ("npm install").

 ## Conclusion

 The project was completed successfully.
 All needed features were implemented while ensuring the simplicity of possible further development.

+Edit (14.5.2023): The project is to be rewritten from scratch due to missing features.